manferlo81/bundlib/README.md

 * *type:* `boolean`
 * *defaults to* `false`

-*fixes type export for CommonJS module using* `export = ...` instead of `export default ...`
+*Fixes type export for CommonJS module using* `export = ...` *instead of* `export default ...`

-> :warning: note that this options should only be used when your library has a default export and no named exports.
+> :warning: Note that this options should only be used when your library has a default export and no named exports.

 #### min